Pseudotsuga menziesii var. glauca

 Native to (or naturalized in) Oregon:

 - Conifer, evergreen tree, to 130 ft (40 m), smaller and slower growing than the Pacific coast form.
 Buds oval-conical, apex pointed.
-Needles flattened, bluish-green, radially arranged, 25 mm long.
+Needles flattened, vary widely in color, usually dark green to grey-green, sometimes glaucous (bluish-green, as shown here), radially arranged, 25 mm long.
 Cones, mostly 4-7 cm (smaller than coast type), bracts oppressed, spreading, or reflexed.

 - Sun.
 Grows in colder and drier environments than the coastal form.